mmdrez4/awesome-nlp/README.md

 # Awesome NLP Projects for Persian and English

-Welcome to the "awesome_nlp" repository!
+Welcome to the "awesome-nlp" repository!
 This repository contains a collection of Natural Language Processing (NLP) and Information Retrieval projects designed for addressing problems in both Persian and English languages.
 Below, you'll find a brief overview of each project included in this repository, along with links to their respective repositories.

 ## Projects